sanman00/ExplosivePotions/README.md

 # Explosive Potions

 A mod for Minecraft that adds a potions that explodes when you drink it.
 This mod should be built with Minecraft Forge 11.14.0.1290 for Minecraft 1.8.
-This mod is licensed under the MIT License (look in LICENSE.txt).
+This mod is licensed under the Minecraft Development License (look in LICENSE.txt).

 # How to install